Skip to main content

 • PD GENEration: This Parkinson’s Foundation study is offering genetic testing for clinically relevant Parkinson's-related genes and genetic counseling at no cost for all people with a confirmed diagnosis of Parkinson’s disease.

-• Fox Trial Finder: On the first page of our study matching tool, select "Parkinson’s disease."
+• Fox Trial Finder: In our clinical study matching tool, select "Parkinson’s disease."
 Then select that you want to search on your own.
-On the next page with the map, type "genetic" in the keyword section and search to find ongoing studies that need volunteers.
+On the next page, select "Advance filter" and type "genetic" in the keyword section.
+Then, select "apply filter" to find ongoing studies that need volunteers.
+You can then narrow the results by your location.
 (Note, not all research studies that require genetic testing return the results of these tests to participants.)

 • Clinical Genetic Tests

 • Some companies offer genetic testing with a doctor’s order.
 They may offer a telehealth appointment with their clinicians or ask you to consult with your doctor.
-Invitae is one company that offers this service.
 Talk to your doctor and discuss coverage with your medical insurance.
 Learn more on the CDC’s website.

 Our blueprint is the human genome, wonderful and unique to each of us.
 It could lead us to a way to detect, prevent and cure diseases.